Can I use Natron for commercial work?¶

 - Schools that may not be able to buy expensive software licenses

-Another reason why we develop Natron here at INRIA is because a compositing software is a playground that enables scientists in computer vision/graphics to develop, test exchange and publish results easily.
+Another reason why Natron was developped mainly at INRIA is because a compositing software is a playground that enables scientists in computer vision/graphics to develop, test exchange and publish results easily on such platform.

-One great mission of an free open-source software is to create common practices so everyone can benefit from it.
+One great mission of a free open-source software is to aim to create common practises so everyone can benefit of it.